zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ## ClickFunnels Affiliate Program

 One of the biggest bonuses for ClickFunnels is the affiliate program.
 If you don't know what affiliate marketing is, it's when you get paid to promote other people's products.
 If you refer someone else to ClickFunnels, you get paid 40% of monthly recurring revenue.
-It comes out to about $40 per user when they get the base version, and you get paid monthly for as long as they have ClickFunnels.
+It comes out to about $38 per user when they get the base version, and you get paid that amount monthly for as long as they have ClickFunnels.

 If you love ClickFunnels and have an audience to recommend it to, or find a way to advertise it, you can make some serious money.
 This program is open to all users for free, and should definitely be taken advantage of.